RamakrushnaBarik/web-scraping/README.md

 collect data from your favorite website
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 in the code file you can change your url link .
-I do with "MOBILES UNDER 50000 ON FLIPKART MARKETPLACE" .
-I collect- mobile name with company , price , specification and review etc .
+I do with "MOBILES UNDER 50000 FROM FLIPKART MARKETPLACE" . data collect like - mobile name with company , price , specification and review etc .